evkx/evkx.github.io/content/models/genesis/gv60/GV60_2WD/_index.md

 ## User interface and control

-The Genesis GV60 2WD has twin screens on a shared frame mounted with brackets on the dashboard.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel on the left of the frame is 12.3 inches large and has a 1920 x 720 pixels resolution.
-The touch screen at the right part of the shared frame is 12.3 inches large and has a 2880 x 1080 pixels resolution.
+The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large.
+The touch screen on the dashboard's center  is 14.9 inches large.
+The touch screen at the bottom of the center console is 7.6 inches large and has a 1280 x 660 pixels resolution.
 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.